Why Are People Adding To Cart But Not Buying?

 This phase of the buyer's journey is crucial for informed decision-making, even if it means abandoning the cart momentarily.

-✅ Assure shoppers they get the best deal by offering a price-matching guarantee directly on the checkout page
+You can start by assuring shoppers that they are getting the best deal by offering a price-matching guarantee directly on the checkout page.

-In the dynamic landscape of online commerce, a fascinating trend has emerged—a phenomenon known as web rooming that’s also known as ‘research online, buy offline’.
+In the dynamic landscape of online commerce, a fascinating trend has emerged, a phenomenon known as web rooming, which is also known as ‘research online, buy offline’.

 Unlike its counterpart, showrooming, which involves browsing in physical stores before purchasing online, web rooming flips the script, with consumers researching products online before making their purchase in-store.